mfamador/go-payments-api/README.md

 ### Mechanisms not yet in place

-- Using a circuit breaker, such as Netflix's Hystrix will certainly let us fail fast, in case the database becomes a bottleneck and starts to repond slowly.
+- Using a circuit breaker, such as Netflix's Hystrix will certainly let us fail fast, in case the database becomes a bottleneck and starts to respond slowly.
 This could be added to our microservice or we can also manage this a higher level using a service mesh architecture.

 # Capacity